 Are you a grandparent who wants to know if you can go to court to ask for custody of your grandchild?
 Or, do you want to ask for visitation rights?
 If so, it’s important for you to know that grandparents’ visitation and custody rights are handled differently in each state.

-In California, grandparents can ask for visitation and custody rights under certain circumstances.
-In this article, we’ll explain under what circumstances you can ask the family court for custody or visitation of your grandchild.
+In this article, we’ll explain under what circumstances you can ask the family court for physical custody or visitation rights of your grandchild.

-When a grandchild’s parents are married, usually the grandparent cannot ask for visitation rights, but there are some exceptions, such as:
+When a grandchild’s parents are married, usually the grandparent cannot request visitation rights, but there are some exceptions, such as:

 The parents don’t live together